 - Periodic metrics for the last three minutes are stored in memory.
 Metrics older than three minutes are purged from memory.

 - The agent configuration channel and the metric channel continue to attempt to connect to the Controller once each minute.

-If the Controller is not reachable after five minutes, the license is freed for another agent to use.
+The agent attempts to connect to the Controller in seven one-minute intervals and in five minute intervals afterwards.
+If the Controller is not able to reconnect after five minutes, the license is freed for another agent to use.

 - All periodic metrics, such as JMX metrics and Windows performance counters for the last three minutes, are posted to the Controller.
 The Controller drops metrics that were collected too long ago in the past, such as when rollups are already completed.